Intel-Edge-AI-Scholars/SmartTrafficControl/README.md

 	Smart traffic control system , as the name suggests, is about applying artificial intelligence (Edge based, Cloud based or hybrid) and using sensors and camera to improve the efficiency of the traffic control with little human intervention required.
 	Our project focuses on delivering such a system by enabling dynamic control of the traffic signal based on the number of cars moving.
 If the road is clear and safe for a defined period of time, the signal will change immediately.

+# **FUNCTION**
+   This project is built around the concept of background subtraction algorithm for vehicle counting along with object detection, object tracking, and event classification technique.

+### EDGE TO EDGE COMMUNICATION:
+   Cameras mounted on the traffic signal will scan the area for car movements.
+Then it will relay the information to the other adjacent signals and help them make a decision based on the state of traffic on a road.
+If the path remains clear and safe for a defined period of time  then the signal will change immediately.
+Diagram is given below: